XinCao02/xincao02.github.io/_pages/about.md

 I am actively seeking interesting research opportunities and Ph.D. positions starting in Spring/Fall 2025.
 If you are looking for a dedicated and self-motivated candidate, please DO contact me at [xincao@link.cuhk.edu.cn](mailto:xincao@link.cuhk.edu.cn) !

 For the final part (though I'd definitely prefer putting this paragraph in the front) I would love to talk about the major achievements aside of my academic pursuits.
-I am the core player / captain of the CUHKSZ / Harmonia College Soccer Team ⚽️, 2022 champion 🏆 of Shenzhen City, and I've also formed multiple bands and we wrote many original songs (covering genres like Hardcore Punk, Blues rock, R&B, Jazz-Hiphop, Contemporary Folk, Pop Rock, etc.) as a guitarist 🎸 keyboard 🎹 and lead singer 🎤; Led Zeppelin and Guns'n'Roses are among my favorite bands.
+I am the core player / captain of the CUHKSZ / Harmonia College Soccer Team ⚽️, 2022 champion 🏆 of Shenzhen City, and I've also formed multiple bands and we wrote many original songs (covering genres like Hardcore Punk, Blues Rock, R&B, Jazz-Hiphop, Contemporary Folk, Post Rock, etc.) as a guitarist 🎸 keyboard 🎹 and lead singer 🎤; Led Zeppelin and Guns'n'Roses are among my favorite bands.
 Additionally, I attained ABRSM Grade 5 in Piano & Music Theory at Los Angeles by the age of 10, and achieved First Place in the 2021 CUHKSZ Singing Competition (Duet).
 Though extracurricular, I firmly believe these experiences may enhance my leadership & teamwork skills professionally, while also fostering creativity and open-mindedness in research.

 ****
 # 🔥 News
-- *2024.10*: &nbsp;💬 Participated in the 6<sup>th</sup> Warshel Institue Conference Meeting, engaged and consulted with various esteemed academics.
+- *2024.10*: &nbsp;💬 Participated in the 6<sup>th</sup> [Warshel Institue](https://warshel.cuhk.edu.cn/) Meeting of Computational Biology and Bioinformatics, engaged and consulted with various esteemed academics.
-- *2024.10*: &nbsp;🧬 Joined Hsien-Da Huang's Team at Warshel Institue: began work on TF Activity Prediction with miRNA and Bayesian Models.
+- *2024.10*: &nbsp;🧬 Joined [Prof. Hsien-Da HUANG](https://med.cuhk.edu.cn/en/teacher/120)'s Team: began work on TF Activity Prediction with miRNA and Bayesian Models.
 - *2024.09*: &nbsp;🎉 4<sup>th</sup> Place in the [ICSR 2024 Robot Design Competition](https://icsr2024.dk/index.php/robot-design-competition/): presented PASIR, a multimodal emtion prediction robot using BCI-driven emotion models.
 - *2024.08*: &nbsp;🎤 Delivered a Speech at the 2024 Opening Ceremony as the Student Representative of Harmonia College, awarded a scholarship of ¥10,000 RMB.
-- *2024.05*: &nbsp;🔬 Started research on PPI Prediction via GNNs with Prof. Gang CAO at Shenzhen University of Advanced Technology.
+- *2024.05*: &nbsp;🔬 Started research on PPI Prediction via GNNs with Prof. [Prof. Gang CAO](https://www.suat-sz.edu.cn/info/1166/1788.htm) at [Shenzhen University of Advanced Technology](https://suat-sz.edu.cn/en/).
 - *2024.04*: &nbsp;🏅 Ranked Global Top 10 in the 2024 [Bremen Big Data Challenge](https://bbdc.csl.uni-bremen.de/en/), led the project under supervision of [Prof. Haizhou LI](https://sds.cuhk.edu.cn/en/teacher/498)
 - *2023.10*: &nbsp;🏆 Champion of 2022 Shenzhen Soccer League, Runner-up of 2023 League, Core Player of school team.
-- *2024.11*: &nbsp;🎸 Upcoming performance at HOULive, Shenzhen's biggest livehouse.
+- *2024.11*: &nbsp;🎸 Upcoming performance at [HOULIVE](https://weibo.com/6572337854/), Shenzhen's No.1 livehouse.

 # 📜 Working Papers and Academic Presentations
 [1] **<u>X. Cao</u>**, J. Li, F. Meng, Y. Zou, Z. Wan, K. Xiao (2024). *Deep Learning-Based Prediction of Protein-Protein Interactions on Short Protein Datasets.* (Manuscript in preparation)

-[2] Y. Chen, **<u>X. Cao</u>**, Y. Pan, X. Chen, A. Gao, P. Chao, S. Huang, G. Cao, M. Li, H. Huang (2024).
-Bayesian Approach Towards Transcriptional Factor Activity Prediction based on miRNA Data.
+[2] Y. Chen, **<u>X. Cao</u>**, Y. Pan, X. Chen, A. Gao, P. Chao, S. Huang, M. Li, H. Huang (2024). *Bayesian Approach Towards Transcriptional Factor Activity Prediction based on miRNA Data*.
 (Model in Development)

 [3] Z. Wan, A. Gao, P. Chao, **<u>X. Cao</u>**, J. Song, M. Ran (2024). *Variation Method for Map Matching.* (Manuscript in preparation)